Helping High School Students Manage Anxiety

 Sonya, a high school senior, confirms that students feel pressure to get into a good college: “If you don’t do well in a class, you really stress out and feel like you aren’t doing enough.”
 The good news is that there are steps students can take to manage anxiety:

 - Choose Courses Wisely.
 Students should challenge themselves at an appropriate level.
-In the past couple of years we have noticed a few students opting for six academic courses plus an elective or attempting to take two or more advanced placement courses against the recommendation of their teachers.
-For a few students that kind of course load is fine, but for many it will lead to loss of sleep and undue stress.
-“It is more important to stay focused and keep your grades up through
+In the past couple of years, we have noticed a few students opting for six academic courses plus an elective or attempting to take two or more advanced placement courses against the recommendation of their teachers.
+For a few students, that course load is fine, but for many, it will lead to loss of sleep and undue stress.
+“It is more important to stay focused and keep your grades up through senior year,” says Sonya.

 Sonya advises students entering the admissions process now not to obsess about particular colleges since it only produces anxiety.
 “Don’t constantly look at college websites,” says Sonya.
 “It is easy to get your hopes up for a particular school.”
 Keeping options open and realizing there are many colleges that are a good fit can help students minimize stress.
 If you find yourself feeling anxious, talk with your parents or counselor.
 A therapist can also be helpful in helping students make necessary changes.